jhern603/uniconnect/README.md

 # Back story of the idea

-Being new students in a totally new enviroment, it was always hard meeting and introducing ourselves.
+Being new students in a totally new environment, it was always hard meeting and introducing ourselves.
 Plus we were also able to see the lack of a community just for college students(young people going through the process of being adults), a community where different students can connect, network, learn from each other and find likeminded people.
+We do have platforms like reddit but those platforms weren't restricted to students as a result many student won't feel that comfortable sharing their thoughts over there.
+Through this platform we plan to create, students will have a community of just students.
+By students I mean college students.
+A community of like-minded people going through the experience with different perspectives.
-Through this platform we plan to create that community; with additional features that would ease the process of connecting.
-It would be a platform where students can create their own portfolio page that will be directed form their university ID card.
-Getting into this portfolio pafe students will be able to add their interest, different teams they want to create for let say a project, or even looking for partners for a startup project a student plans to start.
+It would be a platform where students can create their own portfolio page that will be directed from their university ID card.
+Getting into this portfolio page students will be able to add their interest, different teams they want to create for let say a project, or even looking for partners for a startup project a student plans to start.

 #features
-With additional features we planned out like:
-NFC based connecting feature, where students can connect with each other just by tapping phones; or even drop their resumes to recruters just be sliding their phone over a reader.
-Portfolio page that can be customazied to the end giving each student their voice, which would make the platform even more interesting.
+With additional features we planned out like: NFC based connecting feature, where students can connect with each other just by tapping phones; or even drop their resumes to recruiters just be sliding their phone over a reader.
+Portfolio page that can be customized to the end giving each student their voice, which would make the platform even more interesting.